allegro/embedded-elasticsearch/README.md

 - `withSetting(PopularProperties.HTTP_PORT, ...)`
 - `withInstallationDirectory(...)`

-With such configuration *embedded-elasticsearch* will redonload elasticsearch instllation package for every distinct instalation directory.
-To avoid whis behavior and thus reuse downloaded installation package you should set common location of downloaded files with `withDownloadDirectory(...)` for every *embedded-elasticsearch* configuration.
+With such configuration *embedded-elasticsearch* will redownload elasticsearch installation package for every distinct installation directory.
+To avoid this behavior and reuse downloaded installation package you should set common location of downloaded files with `withDownloadDirectory(...)` for every *embedded-elasticsearch* configuration.

 ## License